Closing the farm gate: Struggling farmers take emotional step to forge new career paths

 Bracing for more farmer exits

 Those who oversee the program that helped Graf say they anticipate making more of these connections in the coming months.
-Jinny Reitmann, the executive director at Workforce Development, said the signs are there that this will continue.
+Jinny Reitmann, the executive director at Workforce Development, said the signs are there for this wave to continue.

 “I live in a farming community, and my husband just went to an auction for another farm that closed.
 So we’re definitely gonna see a continued number of individuals seeking help,” Reitman said.